Epsilon Eridani b: Inconsistent orbital solutions

 Since 2019, several papers have characterized the planet's orbit and mass using radial velocity data, often in conjunction with astrometric data, and upper limits from non-detection via direct imaging.
 These papers found different and inconsistent orbital solutions, owing to different datasets and methodologies, with the planet's true mass values ranging from 0.6 to 0.8 Jupiter masses, eccentricities ranging from nearly circular orbit to significantly eccentric, and inclinations between 45° and 78°.

 Direct imaging

 Multiple direct imaging efforts of this planet have been unsuccessfully conducted in the past, serving to place upper limits on its brightness.
-The James Webb Space Telescope observed Epsilon Eridani between December 2024 and February 2025, when the angular separation between the star and the planet was expected to be at its maximum, in order to acquire a direct image of the planet, as well as its spectrum.

-The results of earlier JWST observations were published in 2025, yielding no detections that are statistically significant.
+The results of the earliest James Webb Space Telescope (JWST) observations on Epsilon Eridani, published in 2025, yielded no statistically significant detections.
 While a source was detected that has a position and brightness consistent with the expected for Epsilon Eridani b, it did not reach sufficient statistical significance and may be noise from raw data reduction.

+The results of a subsequent JWST program, published in 2026, also failed to detect the planet.
+The non-detection may be explained by a metal-enriched atmosphere and/or an atmosphere containing water clouds, both suggesting that Epsilon Eridani b's atmosphere may be similar to Jupiter's.

-As of August 2025, the results of the 2024-2025 observations have yet to be published.
+Another JWST program observed Epsilon Eridani between December 2024 and February 2025, when the angular separation between the star and the planet was expected to be at its maximum, in order to acquire a direct image of the planet, as well as its spectrum.
+As of March 2026, the results of these observations have yet to be published.